-(7) Financial assets at fair value through profit and loss
+(6) Financial assets at fair value through profit and loss

 - 1. Refer to the financial assets that are not measured at amortized cost or are measured at fair value through other comprehensive income. - 2.
-A regular way purchase or sale of financial assets is recognized and derecognized using either trade date or settlement date accounting. - 3.
-The Group measures financial assets at fair value in initial recognition.
+On a regular way purchase or sale basis, financial assets at fair value through profit or loss are recognized and derecognized using trade date accounting. - 3.
+The Company measures financial assets at fair value in initial recognition.
 The related transaction costs are recognized in profit and loss.
 These financial assets are subsequently re-measured and stated at fair value, and any changes in the fair value of these financial assets are recognized in profit or loss. - 4.
-Once the right to receive dividends is confirmed, the Group recognizes the dividend income in profit or loss if the future economic benefits are expected to flow to the entity and the dividend can be measured reliably.
+Once the right to receive dividends is confirmed, the Company recognizes the dividend income in profit or loss if the future economic benefits are expected to flow to the entity and the dividend can be measured reliably.

-(8) Accounts receivable and notes
+(7) Accounts receivable and notes